d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - **SL**

-Use this with the --selectlog option to perfrom opertation on the Security logs.
+Use this with the --selectlog option to perform operation on the Security logs.

 - **-h, --help**